Corporate Governance

 The Group risk register is maintained by the Board and senior finance team.

 Details of Afentra’s internal control and approach to risk management can be found in the Business risk section of the Annual Report.
-The business is currently undergoing an in-depth review of its risk management procedures and stakeholders will be updated in the Annual Report for the financial year ending 31 December 2020 to be published shortly.
+The Audit Committee undertook an in-depth review of the Group’s risk management procedures and reported its findings in the Company’s 2022 Annual Report.

 Any acquisition will be subject to due diligence and analysis of any risks to which the Company may be exposed.
 The Board is focused on reducing and managing any identified risks rather than eliminating all risk.
 Any acquisition of hydrocarbon assets inherently includes subsurface, operational and above ground risks and the Board has regard to such risks within its acquisition parameters.
 The Board seeks to eliminate HSSE risks and reputational risk.